Overview

 - dress in loose clothes

-- do not use ibuprofen unless advised to do so by your doctor, as it may cause serious skin infections
+- do not use ibuprofen unless advised to do so by a doctor, as it may cause serious skin infections

 - do not give aspirin to children under 16

-- do not be around pregnant women, newborn babies and people with a weakened immune system, as it can be dangerous for them
+- do not go near newborn babies, or anyone who is pregnant or has a weakened immune system, as chickenpox can be dangerous for them

 Speak to a GP if: